Skip to main content

 My parents are black

-my sister and brother is black too my cousins and so many more dear too.
+my sister and brother is black too my cousins and so many more dear are too.

 Growing up as a kid I never really focused on the lot of things that now I see intersects with me personally despite having a disability.